alexkasema/alx-low_level_programming/0x1E-search_algorithms/README.md

 What is the time complexity (worst case) of a binary search in an array of size n?
 ## 5-O     O(1)
 What is the space complexity (worst case) of a binary search in an array of size n?
+## 100-jump.c
+A function that searches for a value in a sorted array of integers using the Jump search algorithm.